GeorgiaStateDefenseForce/pages-plugin-mailchannels/README.md

+# Modified to submit results to GSDF Form for recruiters spreadsheet

 # MailChannels Pages Plugin for Cloudflare

 This is a refactored version of the @cloudflare/pages-plugin-mailchannels plugin, which was based on the @cloudflare/pages-plugin-static-forms package.